As the Gold Coast’s foodie scene slowly creeps further south, it was inevitable Tugun would get swept up in the excitement.

 Kirra Beach Bakery

-A visit to Kirra isn’t complete without hitting up the local bakery and this is a fact.
-Whether you’re in need of a post-surf pie, sausage roll, quiche or pastie, a healthy salad or sandwich for the road, or some pre-dinner cake, slice or a sweet treat (don’t judge), Kirra Beach Bakery is the place.
+One of the best barometers of a town is its local bakery – and no visit is complete without a trip to Kirra Beach Bakery.
+Serving quintessential Aussie bakery fare at its finest – if it’s been a while between cheeky nostalgic treats (think Jam and cream donuts and Custard slice) this place will have you reevaluating your priorities.
+Whether you’re in need (need being the operative word, here) of a post-surf pie, sausage roll, quiche or pastie, a healthy salad sando or sweet treat (don’t judge) for the road, Kirra Beach Bakery is the place.
 Get down there early in the morning for fresh-out-of-the-oven bread and enjoy a slice or two with the local ‘gulls while watching the sunrise.
-Best.
+Good stuff.

 HiPoke

-The poke bowl phenomenon has taken the Gold Coast by storm and why wouldn’t it.
-Originating in Hawaii, poke bowls are made up of protein and salad combinations artfully arranged in bowls and perfect for both consuming and Instagram snaps.
-Of the signature bowls, we’re all about the Karaage Chicken with edamame, carrot, corn, sweet chilli mayo and lotus root chips.
+A dish originating in Hawaii, the poke bowl phenomenon is here to stay.
+Made of colourful salad and protein combinations artfully arranged in bowls almost too pretty to eat (almost).
+For our pick of the signature bowls, the Salmon Sashimi always slaps – as does the Karaage Chicken made with edamame, carrot, corn, sweet chilli mayo and lotus root chips.
 Satisfying and healthy, the entire menu is preservative free and all seafood is sustainably sourced.
-How good!
+It’d be rude not to try them all.

 Kirra Surf Life Saving Club

-Located right on the beach, this old boy has been around longer than you (est. 1916) and is a firm fave amongst all Gold Coasters.
-It’s the perfect spot for an afternoon cold one overlooking the ocean or an affordable dinner with the crew.
-Sit yourself on the deck and let that balmy sea breeze take you to your happiest place.
+We can always count on surf clubs to bring great vibes and an even better location, and this is one of the best (shh, don’t tell the others).
+Just footsteps from the sand, this old boy has been around longer than you (est. 1916) and is a firm fave amongst all Gold Coasters.
+It’s the perfect family-friendly spot for dinner with your brood, or a sundowner or two overlooking the ocean.
+Perch up on the deck and let that balmy sea breeze take you to your happiest place.

 Where: 15 Marine Parade, Kirra